-&lt;sup>2 If you have questions about whether a specific passenger rail service is or is not "commuter rail" or "intercity passenger rail," please contact the Bureau.
+If you have questions about whether a specific passenger rail service is or is not "commuter rail" or "intercity passenger rail," please contact the Bureau.

-▼ 2.3: How does the Bureau evaluate satisfaction of RRIF TOD Eligibility Criterion #3, "has a high probability of the applicant commencing the contracting process for construction not later than 90 days after the date on which the direct loan or loan guarantee is obligated for the project under this subchapter"?
+2.3) How does the Bureau evaluate satisfaction of RRIF TOD Eligibility Criterion #3?

+RRIF TOD Eligibility Criterion #3: "Demonstrates the ability of the applicant to commence the contracting process for construction not later than 90 days after the date on which the direct loan or loan guarantee is obligated for the project under this chapter"